saa23/population-analyzer-dashboard/README.md

 Following are procedures to build the dashboard:
 - Load dataset files
-- Concatenate files into single table
+- Concatenate files into single table (utilize Power Query)
-- Data cleansing
+- Data cleansing (utilize Power Query)
-- Data transformation
+- Data transformation (utilize Power Query)
+- Create custom and measure columns (using Power Query and DAX)
 - Define the relationship between tables
 - Generate the visualizations
 - Combine the visualization into single coherent dashboard